Plein Air Painting in Varanasi, India with Lori Putnam

 February 1–8, 2019

 A visit to Varanasi is a full spectrum adventure to a world as old as human culture.
 A sacred pilgrimage location on the Ganges, the riverfront of Varanasi is an amalgam of Muslim, Hindu, Jain and Buddhist architecture accumulated over 3000 years.
 A vast stair-cased walk along the river spans many miles of shore.
 Known as the Ghats, the riverfront is rich with color, texture, and life as only India can display it.
-Time is a palpable reality here and it is all present at once as the rural, urban and sacred all overlap in a dazzling display.
+Time is a palpable reality here and it is all present at once as the rural, urban and sacred all overlap in a dazzling and colorful display.

 Standard Rate: $1985.00 per person (double occupancy)